WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 CountryA and CountryB are both authorized to use the gateway.
 CountryC is unauthorized.
-The test cases cover the handling of trusted issuer certificates from their national backends
+The test cases cover the handling of trusted issuer entrys from their national backends

 ## upload trusted issuer